catchorg/Catch2/docs/matchers.md

 ## Writing custom matchers (new style)

-> New style matchers were introduced in Catch X.Y.Z
+> New style matchers were introduced in Catch2 X.Y.Z

 To create a new-style matcher, you have to create your own type that derives from `Catch::Matchers::MatcherGenericBase`.
 Your type has to